Skip to content

 AWS

-Use a custom AWS profile with -p/--profile and/or AWS regions which you want to audit with -f/--filter-region:
+Use a custom AWS profile with -p/--profile and/or the AWS regions you want to audit with -f/--filter-region:

 prowler aws --profile custom-profile -f us-east-1 eu-south-2